 The rest of this guideline is based on advice by Peter Feibelman in A Ph.D. is Not Enough (Reading, MA, Addison-Wesley, 1993).

-Feibelman’s fundamental principle is never overestimate your audience.
-No matter how many degrees they have, how many scientific papers they have published, or how many courses they have taught, those frightening looking people in the audience want a complete performance.
+Feibelman’s fundamental principle is never to overestimate your audience.
+No matter how many degrees they have, how many scientific papers they have published, or how many courses they have taught, those frightening-looking people in the audience want a complete performance.
 We don’t mind hearing things we already understand.
-In fact it will make your audience feel good to understand something.
+In fact, it will make your audience feel good to understand something.
 We have never seen a colleague walk out of a talk and say “That talk was horrible.
 I understood everything that was in it.”

 Do not simply launch into a discussion of your thesis results.
 After a short introduction to your general field, give an overview of the methods you used, and, perhaps, a hint at what your conclusions are.
 Since your talk is short, a 3-4 slide introduction is probably sufficient.